Fork me on GitHub

 Teleport

 A Teleport cluster stores different types of data in different locations.
-By default everything is stored in a local directory at the Auth server.
-Integration with other storage types is implemented based on the nature of the stored data (size, read/write ratio, mutability, etc.).
+By default everything is stored in a local directory on the Auth Service host.

 Data typeDescriptionSupported storage backends